singerdmx/flutter-quill/doc/migration.md

 ),
 ```

-the `extraOptions` usually contains the state variables and the evenets that you need to trigger like the `onPressed`, it also has the end context and the controller that will be used
+the `extraOptions` usually contains the state variables and the events that you need to trigger like the `onPressed`, it also has the end context and the controller that will be used
 while the `options` has the custom controller for each button and it's nullable because there could be no custom controller so we will just use the global one

 3. The `QuillToolbar` and `QuillToolbar.basic()` factory constructor

 since the basic factory constructor has more options than the original `QuillToolbar` which doesn't make much sense, at least to some developers, we have refactored the `QuillToolbar.basic()` to a different widget called the `QuillToolbar` and the `QuillToolbar` has been renamed to `QuillBaseToolbar` which is the base for `QuillToolbar` or any custom toolbar, sure you can create custom toolbar from scratch by just using the `controller` but if you want more support from the library use the `QuillBaseToolbar`

-the children widgets of the new `QuillToolbar` and `QuillEditor` access to thier configurations by another two inherited widgets
+the children widgets of the new `QuillToolbar` and `QuillEditor` access to their configurations by another two inherited widgets
 since `QuillToolbar` and `QuillEditor` take the configuration class and provide them internally using `QuillToolbarProvider` and `QuillEditorProvider`
 however the `QuillBaseToolbar` has a little bit different configurations so it has a different provider called `QuillBaseToolbarProvider` and it also already provided by default

 But there is one **note**:
-> If you are using the toolbar buttons like `QuillToolbarHistoryButton`, `QuillToolbarToggleStyleButton` in the somewhere like the the custom toolbar (using `QuillBaseToolbar` or any custom widget) then you must provide them with `QuillToolbarProvider` inherited widget, you don't have to do this if you are using the `QuillToolbar` since it will be done for you
+> If you are using the toolbar buttons like `QuillToolbarHistoryButton`, `QuillToolbarToggleStyleButton` somewhere like the the custom toolbar (using `QuillBaseToolbar` or any custom widget) then you must provide them with `QuillToolbarProvider` inherited widget, you don't have to do this if you are using the `QuillToolbar` since it will be done for you
 >

-Example of custom toolbar:
+Example of a custom toolbar:

 ```dart
 QuillProvider(